Discover The Big You

 -

-Homework - Assignments are designed to encourage exploration of new ways of thinking, behaving, and responding emotionally.
-Therapy involves more than just talking!
+Homework - Assignments are designed to help couples and individuals explore new ways of thinking, behaving, and feeling.
+Therapy involves more than just talking to be effective.

 -